Series 8, Episode 4 (Spooks): Plot

 Throughout the episode, Harry Pearce (Peter Firth) believes Lucas developed Stockholm syndrome during his capture.
 His suspicions are solidified when Lucas takes off his wire and goes off the radar while walking to meet him again with the passport.
 The two meet in Lucas' flat, where Darshavin reveals the leader of the cell goes by Omar Salim al Khaled.
 Their meeting is then disrupted when his girlfriend, CIA liaison Sarah Caufield (Genevieve O'Reilly), enters.
 Lucas is angered to discover she is attempting to bug his flat and pushes her out; Darshavin would later kidnap her.
-Ruth Evershed (Nicola Walker) and Tariq Masood (Shazad Latif) looks into this and finds a link between al Khaled and Onelight, a charity front he used to recruit members.
+Ruth Evershed (Nicola Walker) and Tariq Masood (Shazad Latif) look into this and find a link between al Khaled and Onelight, a charity front he used to recruit members.
 One of Malcolm Wynn-Jones' former assets, who is in hiding out of fear from the terrorist, left Ruth subtle clues leading to the time and location of the attack.

-Ros locates al Khaled's residence, but witnesses him getting killed by a sniper.
+Ros locates al Khaled's residence but witnesses him getting killed by a sniper.
 The bug in his flat revealed that in a phone conversation just before the hit, Lucas discovers that Darshavin was the killer, and is a part of the cell.
 He later receives a call from Darshavin, threatening to kill Sarah if he does not deliver the money.
 As Ros races to stop the bomb going off at the Square Mile, Lucas meets up with Darshavin back at the Estuary, and is able to break him into revealing the disarming code, before Lucas delivers him back to the FSB.
 Before he is delivered however, Darshavin attempts to bargain his way out by revealing details of a secret meeting in Basel, Switzerland from "Nightingale", something Harry is already aware of in a previous episode.

 In a secondary story, Harry asks London's CIA director Samuel Walker (Brian Protheroe) for help on looking into the meeting.
 During his investigation, he discovers that one of his officers is involved.
 Before he can find out who, Sarah kills Walker by pushing Walker off the top floor of the building.
 This reveals that Sarah is a member of Nightingale.